mendix/docs/content/developerportal/collaborate/stories.md

 ### 2.1 Creating a New Story {#new-story}

 Every Sprint contains a number of stories that describe specific functionality to be implemented, built, or fixed.
-The size of each story can be indicated by allocating it a number of *story points*.
+The size of each story can be indicated by allocating it a number of Story points.

 To add a new story, click **New story** and fill in some details, including what your story is about and what type of story it is.
 The **Labels** you add in the new story can be reused in other stories (see [Label](#label) for more details).